 Operational excellence is a high standard of operating throughout the broad activities that combine to drive reliable, and dependable future performance - It is generally understood as the foundation of a valuable business.

 Naturally, a measurement of both financial performance and operational excellence provides an invaluable view - An evidence-based picture of a company’s operational status quo, pointing to strengths, weaknesses, and the capabilities to deliver future profitability is the basis of our organizational diagnostics.
 Every service we provide is underpinned by this premise.
-Data can be collected for all drivers, activities and disciplines including human capital, typically the highest expense item, but in reality not an expense.
-When harnessed through organizational health, both tangible and intangible outcomes of having the right people in the right seats with capacity to perform are multiples and THE ROI and CRITICAL investment.
+Data can be collected for all drivers, activities and disciplines including human capital, typically the highest business cost.
+But when talent is harnessed through organizational health and aligned to strategy the results are predictably great outcomes.

 Bank’s do not lend based on financial reports alone, they require some further level of due diligence, and view filtered through underwriting criteria to determine risks of repayment default.
 Similarly, historical financials and quality of earnings reports are not adequate insight into risks for most buyers.
 Certainly not astute buyers, institutional buyers like PE firms will conduct thorough due diligence to determine more reliable measures of operating quality.
 They will examine the metrics that drive future profitability, tangibles, intangibles, and risks that impact enterprise (equity) value, revenue continuity, upside and operational strength.
 Can the business operate without the exiting owner’s presence, how diverse are the clients, the proven process to obtain new business, client retention, customer satisfaction, segmentation, margin trends, brand recognition, concentration risk, recurring revenue, quality of earnings the list goes on.